Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/examples/littleX/littleX_tutorial_gpt_generated.md

 ## 4. Data Structures: Nodes, Objects, and Edges

-Jac uses a graph model where data are represented as nodes and relationships as edges.
+Jac uses a gdata-spatial model where data are represented as nodes and relationships as edges.

 ### 4.1 Profile Node